maxofn/fdReconstruct/README.md

 This repository provides the code and data considered in the work

-Ofner, M., & Hörmann, S. (2023), "Reconstruction of functional data via approximate factor models of increasing rank".
+Ofner, M., & Hörmann, S. (2023), "Reconstruction of functional data via factor models of increasing rank".

 ## Installation